xenogenesi/gimp-anaglyph/README.md

-# gimp-anaglyph
-gimp plugin to create and interactively edit red/cyan green/magenta anaglyphs

 gimp-anaglyph
 ============
+gimp plugin to create and interactively edit red/cyan green/magenta anaglyphs

 This is an interactive plugin to generate and edit red/cyan and green/magenta anaglyph with **gimp**.